Josee9988/MinifyAllCli/README.md

-  -h, --help              Output usage information. (will ignore any other arguments) -v, --version           Output package version. (will ignore any other arguments) -m, --minify-hex                Will minify the hexadecimal color values. (default = false) -s, --suffix            The string of the suffix file. (default = "-min") -o, --output            The new output file (will ignore "--suffix" argument) -d, --dir               Will recursively look for HTML/CSS/JSON files inside a directory and will minify every one (will ignore "--output" argument)
+  -h, --help              Output usage information. (will ignore any other arguments) -v, --version           Output package version. (will ignore any other arguments) -m, --minify-hex                Will minify the hexadecimal color values. (default = false) -s, --suffix            Append a suffix string to the minified filename -o, --output            The new output file (will ignore "--suffix" argument) -d, --dir               Will recursively look for HTML/CSS/JSON files inside a directory and will minify every one (will ignore "--output" argument)